-For physical risks, extreme weather events, such as stronger typhoons and floods, may interrupt the water and electricity supplies, damage the Group's properties, as well as threaten the safety of its employees.
-This may cause interruption to the normal business operations and thus have an adverse effect on the Group's financial performance.
+For physical risks, extreme weather events, such as strong typhoons and floods, may interrupt the water and electricity supplies, damage the Group's properties, as well as threaten the safety of its employees.
+This may cause interruption to the normal business operations and thus lead to higher operating cost of the Group.

 The Group has taken different actions to manage the abovementioned acute physical risks.
 For example, the Group maintains comprehensive insurance coverage on assets that are prone to damage by extreme weather conditions.
 In addition, the Group has developed the practice of communicating the arrangements under bad weather conditions to employees in advance.
+Employees are notified of the schedule of release and also reminded to keep all the papers and documents at a safe place as to minimise any damages caused therefrom.
 The potential financial impacts can be minimised with adequate preparations for extreme weather events.